flodlan/Lab-Wiki/documents/technical-help/computing.md

   * [Jupyter notebooks or JupyterLab](https://jupyter.org/) - Not the first recommendation, but you might already be familiar with them

 ### MATLAB
 Matlab is a programming platform and language that was specifically developed to perform computational mathematics (Matlab stands for Matrix Laboratory).
 It is tailored specifically for scientists and engineers and has relatively simple syntax.
-Unlike Python and R, Matlab is paid software, which means is less accessible for the general public but a specific team of engineers makes sure to provide constant updates.
+Unlike Python and R, Matlab is paid software, which means a specialized team provides constant updates to the program.
+On the downside, its prices make it less accessible for the general public.

 It used to be the golden standard in neuroscience for a number of years and still is in a lot of places.
-In general, this is the default programming language at the DCCN given that toolboxes to analyze neuroimaging data (FieldTrip) and present experimental designs (PyschToolbox) were developed here using Matlab.
+In general, this is the default programming language at the DCCN given that toolboxes to analyze neuroimaging data ([FieldTrip](https://www.fieldtriptoolbox.org/)) and present experimental designs ([PyschToolbox](http://psychtoolbox.org/)) were developed at the Donders Institute using Matlab.
 This means, direct support is available at the DCCN in case you have questions while using this program.
-Additionally, everyone working at the DCCN gets a free suscription, making it appealing as a first choice.
+Additionally, everyone working at the DCCN gets a free suscription, making it appealing as a first choice (you can ask the [Technical Group](https://intranet.donders.ru.nl/index.php?id=helpdesk) for help to install it in your computer)

 #### Starting with MATLAB